-- The student must submit evidence of competence in understanding and conducting investigations in his/her field of study.
-Depending on the particular program, a student may fulfill this requirement by doing one or more of the following: - 1.
-Course work in research and/or statistics. - 2.
+- 1. Course work in research and/or statistics. - 2.
 An advanced project featuring the systematic development of a significant educational product. - 3.
 A research study. - The minimum GPA required for completion of the program is 3.20 figured on all course work included as a part of the EdS program. - A minimum of two years work experience in the field of education or appropriate clinical experience is required before the degree is granted.
 The individual department determines the appropriateness of the experience.